Expertise

 Catherine obtained a degree in Natural Sciences from Cambridge University in 1990 and has worked in the intellectual property field since that time.

-Catherine has gained a huge variety of experience via working with several well-respected firms of patent and trade mark attorneys throughout her career.
+Catherine has gained a huge diversity of experience via working with several well-respected firms of patent and trade mark attorneys throughout her career.
 She has provided lectures on trade mark law and practice, and tuition to numerous trainees, as well as serving for a time as a member of the Chartered Institute of Trade Mark Attorneys’ Council.
+She is currently excited to be looking into the usefulness of AI tools for the UK trade mark profession as a member of the Chartered Institute of Trade Mark Attorneys’ AI and Technology committee.

 How do you help clients?

-Over the last 15 years, I have mainly handled work for UK-based businesses and so have vast experience of working before the UKIPO and EUIPO as well as outside of the UK and EU, given the need for most UK businesses to protect their brands in the USA and China, as well as in other appropriate jurisdictions.
+Since 2007, I have mainly handled work for UK-based businesses and so as well as handling work before the UKIPO and EUIPO, I’ve also dealt with many matters outside of the UK and EU, given the need for most UK businesses to protect their brands in the USA and China, as well as in other appropriate jurisdictions.

 I advise in relation to re-branding and trade mark availability searching, trade mark filing programmes, correct trade mark usage, trade mark and company name watching, oppositions, revocations, cancellations, and other disputes.
-I handle multi-jurisdictional trade mark registration programmes and dispute matters and complex assignment recordal projects.
+I manage multi-jurisdictional trade mark registration programmes and complex assignment recordal projects.

 I have experience of trade mark infringement and passing off disputes, and online selling platforms’ take-down processes, both on the offensive and defensive sides, and am dedicated to making the trade mark part of clients’ businesses work as smoothly as possible.